 Environmental Business Plan

-We believe that the level of manufacturing is represented in the way water is used.
+We believe that our level of manufacturing refinement is represented in the way water is used.
 Consequently, by managing our water usage we are increasing our understanding of the entire glass manufacturing process, including melting, forming, processing, and cleaning while further improving our process technology and equipment.
 This graph shows the change over time in water intake and waste water per total weight of products sold.
 Although intensity increased after fiscal 2004 due to the rapid switchover from CRTs to LCDs, our intensity has declined as a result of our management efforts to improve our utilization efficiency within the LCD business since fiscal 2014.